bloges56/PolyalphaCipher/README.md

 # PolyalphaCipher
-PolyalphaCipher is a command line application that either decrypts or encrypts a given text file depending on what the user chooses.
+PolyalphaCipher is a command line application that either decrypts or encrypts a given text file by using a PolyAlpha Cipher.
+Not only will the generated text be shown in the application, but it will also be outputed to a text file.

 ## Requirements to run